idem-lab/traveltime/paper/paper.html.md

 # Acknowledgements

 This work was supported, in whole or in part, by the Bill & Melinda Gates Foundation [INV-021972].
-The conclusions and opinions expressed in this work are those of the author(s) alone and shall not be attributed to the Foundation.
+The conclusions and opinions expressed in this work are those of the authors alone and shall not be attributed to the Foundation.
 Under the grant conditions of the Foundation, a Creative Commons Attribution 4.0 License has already been assigned to the Author Accepted Manuscript version that might arise from this submission.
 Please note works submitted as a preprint have not undergone a peer review process.

 # References